SeanaParker/Improving-NYC-Bus-Reliability-Analyzing-Delays-and-Breakdowns/README.md

 ---

-## Identifying High-Risk Bus Companies and Boroughs
+## Which Operators and Areas Contribute Most to Service Disruptions?
 ### Bus Companies with Frequent Breakdowns and Long Delays
 - Several bus companies rank in the top 10 for both delays and breakdowns, including Pride Transportation, Little Richie Bus Service, Logan Bus Company, and Lorinda Enterprises.
 Among them, Pride, Little Richie, and Logan also rank in the top five for total breakdowns, making them key contributors to service disruptions.